 An edible high generally lasts longer than other methods of consuming cannabis can last anywhere from six to eight hours.
 THC-infused edibles produce peak blood levels around three hours.
 The edible high also depends on dose and potency.

-Alternatives to CBD Edibles
+Alternatives to Hemp Edibles

 - Pre-Rolled Joints -- Available in different varieties, from sour apple and kush mints to Buba Kush and Hawaiian haze.

 - Hemp Oil -- Available in different flavors and strengths.